Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/alpha_migration_merge_checklist.md

     * The filename can stay the same or can be changed.
 Please note that Line 85 of the associated `docker-compose.yml` will need to be updated if the file is renamed

-    * Lines 2, 3, 6, 7, 34 - 37, 39, 40, 44 & 45 Edit as directed by the (# enduser please edit this and then remove this comment) instructions.
+    * Lines 2, 3, 6, 7, 34 - 37, 39, 40, 44 & 45:  endusers will edit this file as directed in the (# enduser please edit this and then remove this comment) instructions.

        * Do remove (# enduser please edit this and then remove this comment) after editing or adding the appropriate values.